adititandel/Average-Rainfall-Prediction/README.md

 ![image](https://user-images.githubusercontent.com/54113500/125158683-47bc6000-e190-11eb-9deb-e68f49ba4c5d.png)

 The algorithm used for the prediction is ****'Random Forest'****.
-Since our data is labelled, we have used the supervised algorithm.The Random forest is a supervised algorithm which ****uses multiple decision trees, and chooses the optimum result by selecting the majority****.Since we are working on multiple decision trees there is a chance of less over-fitting.
+Since our data is labelled, we have used the supervised algorithm.****The Random forest is a supervised algorithm which uses multiple decision trees, and chooses the optimum result by selecting the majority****.Since we are working on multiple decision trees there is a chance of less over-fitting.
 Its accuracy is high and we can estimate missing values.
 But, one of the biggest advantages of random forest is its versatility.
 It can be used for both regression and classification tasks

 ## Metrics